MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 The goblins around you nod in agreement, their initial surprise replaced by a renewed sense of respect.

-"Now," Krag says, his smile returning, "let's continue.
+"Now," Krag says, his smile returning, "let's go meet our Chieftain.
 For Grumshar, and for the future of our tribe."

 ### Scene 4: Venturing Deeper into the Hidden Cave

 #### Setting the Scene

-After their conversation with Krag Rock-Biter and interactions with the goblin community, the players are guided deeper into the Hidden Cave.
-They descend to what the goblins refer to as the second level, known as **[[Grukthar Hollow]]**.
+You descend to what the goblins refer to as **[[Grukthar Hollow]]**.
 This area is less bustling and more focused on strategic operations and storage, where the goblins prepare for more significant undertakings.

 **Perception Check (DC 11)**:
 - Success: The players notice the change in atmosphere and the more strategic nature of Grukthar Hollow.
+This layer feels almost like a barracks on Earth - at least what you’ve seen in movies.
-- Failure: The players still sense a difference but might not notice the specifics.
+- Failure: You notice that the atmosphere has changed a bit but you’re not quite sure why.

+Nature Check DC 10:
+- Pass: The glowing mushrooms are on this layer too.
+You’re pretty sure you could use these in a potion of some sort in the future - or sell them to the alchemist back in North Lodge - or find a use for them somewhere.
+- Fail: Yup, still in a cave.

 #### Description of Grukthar Hollow

-As the players descend into Grukthar Hollow, the atmosphere changes.
+As you descend into Grukthar Hollow, the atmosphere changes.
 The luminescent fungi provide dim, eerie light, and the air feels cooler and more humid.
-The sounds of crafting and chatter from above fade, replaced by the occasional echo of distant activity.
+The sounds of crafting and chatter from above fade, replaced by the occasional echo of organized conversations.

 **Key Points**:
 - **Strategic Operations**: Goblins here are engaged in planning and preparation.
 Maps and plans are spread out on makeshift tables, and goblin leaders discuss logistics and strategies.